mudont/haskell-elm-mongo-broadcast/README.md

 # Oplog broadcast

 - Haskell Server tails Mongo oplog and broadcast changes to the collection `quotes.quote` and broadcast them to all subscribed clients.
+Quotes are dead trivial and contain just a symbol and a price.
 - An Elm SPA client as well as a Haskell CLI client.
 - A haskell script to repeatedly update some fake quotes